-This scheme has been extended from 8 March 2021 to parents and guardians who are not legally required to self-isolate, but who need to take time off work to look after a child or young person who is self-isolating.
+This scheme has been extended from 8 March 2021 to parents and guardians who are not legally required to self-isolate, but who need to take time off work to look after a child or young person who is self-isolating during term time.
 Applicants will need to satisfy the other eligibility criteria for the main scheme or discretionary scheme, as below, to receive the payment.

 This payment is taxable if you are a taxpayer but it is not subject to National Insurance Contributions.
 HMRC will automatically collect tax from your pay through your tax code, or self-employed recipients should report the payment on their 20/21 and 2021/2022 Self-Assessment tax return.